microsoft/project-azua/README.md

 variable) that the user wants to predict, then Azua will suggest the next variable to collect, that is most valuable to predicting that particular target variable. ii) otherwise, Azua will make decisions using built-in criterion.

+If you are interested in using service API of MVP or NBQ, please read [here](https://techcommunity.microsoft.com/t5/ai-customer-engineering-team/using-ai-to-know-which-question-to-ask-and-when-to-ask-it/ba-p/2768799)

 ### 1.3 Causal discovery under missing data (CD)

 The underlying causal relationships behind data crucial for real-world decision making.
 However, discovering causal